When we have chronic illness, our minds are quickly programmed to think about all the things we can no longer do.

 I could see out my lounge windows into our garden and see the flowering Allamanda, Daffodils, Begonias, Petunias, Roses, Crepe Myrtle and Bougainvillea in full bloom, through crystal clear glass.

-Of course, we had a series of thunderstorms in the following days, so the crystal clear view wasn’t going to last, but it did for a little while and I enjoyed it every day.
+Of course, we had a series of thunderstorms in the following days, so the crystal clear view didn’t last, but it did for a little while, and I enjoyed it every day.

 My husband came home to a very excited wife and thankfully he was both proud and pleased at my determination, with a little concern mixed in….but we’ll just call this “love” for now.

 So, back to the moral of my story.
 We can so often give ourselves the message, “I can’t do this”, because others have told us we can’t.

 Or perhaps we are afraid people won’t believe how sick we are, or how much pain we are in, if they see us trying to do things.

 I think this is perhaps the sadddest reason for us not to ask the question, “How can I do this?”